Designing with Floor Beam Span Tables

 This support could take the form of a structural wall.
 The wall could be either a properly sized structural concrete or concrete block wall or a wood framed wall.
 We'll discuss these possibilities later.
 For now, we'll look into supporting the floor joists with a floor joist beam.

 It would be possible to still frame the floor in the same way as above but just run the floor joists in the opposite direction (looking for a lumber size to span 13') but for our example, we are going to keep the floor joists running in the same direction.
-Now at 24 feet, we are beyond the span capabilities of our floor joist span table in the joist span tables module.
-So we will have to place wood floor beams (or a wood ceiling beams depending on your perspective) across the width of the house to support the floor joists.
+Now at 24 feet, we are beyond the span capabilities of our table in our previous example.
+So we will have to place wood floor beams (or likewise, wood ceiling beams) across the width of the house to support the floor joists.
 See the picture below for a plan view of how this will look.

 Floor Joist Framing